 - Apply to save, and try opening the same website again.

-While Chrome, IE, and Edge use Windows features, Firefox, like its certificate database, manages on its own.
+While Chrome and Edge utilize Windows Features, Firefox, including its certificate database, manages independently.
 Here is how to change the TLS protocol in Firefox:

 - Open Firefox, type about:config and press Enter